linode/docs/docs/guides/tools-reference/basics/how-to-write-files-from-shell/index.md

 The `>>` operator works much like the `>` operator.
 It writes the preceding text to a designated file, creating the file if it does not already exist.
 However, the important distinction is that `>>` appends contents to an already existing file rather than overwriting them.

-Here is an example:
+Following is an example:

-1. Write text to a new file, creating the file in the process:
+1. Write text to a new file, creating the file in the process.

         echo "This text is written to a file." >> example-double-arrow.txt cat example-double-arrow.txt